Pneumonia: Causes, Symptoms & Support Strategies

 Use a Specific Herbal Support Formula

 Herbs have so many powerful benefits for your health.
-The most well studied herbs and compounds for natural respiratory support include lovage root, eucalyptus leaf, peppermint left, rosemary, lemon balm leaf, lungwort leaf, orange leaf, plantain leaf, chapparal leaf, elecampane root, lobelia flower, and peppermint essential oil.
+The most well studied herbs and compounds for natural respiratory support include lovage root, eucalyptus leaf, peppermint left, rosemary, lemon balm leaf, lungwort leaf, orange leaf, plantain leaf, chaparral leaf, elecampane root, lobelia flower, and peppermint essential oil.

 Peppermint and rosemary contain rosmarinic acid which has been shown to block the production of pro-inflammatory chemicals called leukotrienes.
-Rosmarinic acids also encourages cells to produce key molecules that keep the airways open for easy breathing (31).
+Rosmarinic acids also encourage cells to produce key molecules that keep the airways open for easy breathing (31).

-You can use these as herbal teas, essential oils, herbs in your food and herbal supplements to encourage lung, sinus, and respiratory tract health.
+You can use these as herbal teas, essential oils, herbs in your food, and herbal supplements to encourage lung, sinus, and respiratory tract health.

 peppermint, 5 Ways Peppermint Can Be Used As Medicine